-North Carolina’s Medical Practice Act governs the North Carolina Medical Board.
-This law gives the Board the authority to provide and regulate the licenses of physicians, anesthesiology assistants, licensed perfusionists, and physician assistants.Medical Malpractice Complaints
+North Carolina’s Medical Practice Act governs the NCMB.
+This law gives the Board the authority to provide licenses and regulate the licenses of physicians, anesthesiology assistants, licensed perfusionists, and physician assistants.Medical Malpractice Complaints

-Keep in mind that you may still face licensing problems for drug and alcohol abuse that happens when you are not at work.
+Keep in mind that you can still face licensing problems for drug and alcohol abuse that happens when you are not at work.
 For example, driving while impaired is a common source of complaints received by the Medical Board.
-The medical board takes DWI charges very seriously and you could have your license suspended, or worse, you could lose your license.Duty to Report to the Medical Board
+When you have been charged with a DWI, you could have your license suspended, or worse, you could lose your license entirely.
+The medical board takes DWI charges extremely seriously.
+An attorney with experience defendant against claims to strip medical professionals of their license to practice can help mitigate the consequences of a DWI conviction.Duty to Report to the Medical Board

-If you have been convicted of a crime in any state in the United States, you must report the conviction to the North Carolina Medical Board, even if it did not happen in North Carolina.
-Per state regulation, you must report your misdemeanor or felony conviction within 60 days of your conviction or during your annual license renewal.
+If you have been convicted of a crime in any state in the United States, you must report the conviction to the NCMB.
+You must report the conviction even if it did not happen in North Carolina.
+Per state regulation, you must report your misdemeanor or felony conviction within sixty days of your conviction or during your annual license renewal.